-GreatCell manufactures and supplies PSC materials and is dedicated to the successful commercialization of PSC photovoltaics.
+GreatCell manufactured and supplied PSC materials and was dedicated to the successful commercialization of PSC photovoltaics.
 It is mainly focused on:

 - Developing (and continuously advancing) a suite of thoroughly tested PSC chemicals, components and equipment used in the manufacture of PSC cells, modules and panels to researchers and industrialists;

 - Providing turn-key and custom fabrication facilities for research, development and production of PSC photovoltaic devices; and

 - Providing specialist training, consulting and engineering solutions for the application of PSC photovoltaic technology

 One of GreatCell's main activities was the development and supply of photoactive materials, mostly for R&D. The company started offering perovskite materials around 2013.

 GreatCell's main goal, however, was to develop perovksite-based solar panels.
 One example was the company's intensive research into steel substrates for solar panels.
 GreatCell was working on flexible steel-integrated panels (as part of SOLLIANCE) which had the potential to find a huge market in the warehouses and industrial buildings across Europe.
 In addition, GreatCell developed glass-based perovskite.
 The company aimed to establish Joint Ventures with solar panel makers for the creation of commercial production lines.